09-07-2020, 04:59 PM

 Living with Parkinson’s and exercising the brain and body to hold it at bay.
 Static at Flambrough

 Cheers for that TDA.
 Plenty of good suggestions there.
 We’ve booked our EH slots but may leave NT for future visits as we’re taking the dogs.
 ASBO dog is now stone deaf and diabetic.
 The yorkie is showing signs of dementia but at 17 we’ll let him off.
-It may be the last trip out with them and they’ll probably stay at home if we go away in September
+It may be the last trip out with them Sad and they’ll probably stay at home if we go away in September

 Never grow a wishbone where your backbone ought to be